Acupuncture treatment for sciatica

 Sciatic pain starts from the lower back (L4) through the tailbone (S1), buttock (piriformis syndrome) and down the outside of the leg to the foot.
 Symptoms of sciatica include tingling numbness, chronic pain and a herniated disk.

 Treatment of sciatica

-Conventional treatment includes advice to stay active and continue daily activities; exercise therapy; painkillers such as paracetamol, NSAIDs, an opioid; muscle relaxants; corticosteroid spinal injections; and referral for consideration of surgery.
+Conventional treatment includes advice to stay active and continue daily activities; exercise therapy; painkillers such as paracetamol, NSAIDs, an opioid; muscle relaxants; corticosteroid spinal injections to the nerve root; and referral for consideration of surgery.
 However, there is a lack of strong evidence of effectiveness for most of these interventions.

 The sciatic pathway is the same as the gallbladder meridian channel in acupuncture.
 Stimulating acupuncture points along this channel in patients with sciatica with alternative medicine such as electro acupuncture helps to provide sciatica pain relief and restore blood flow.

-Recent research has shown acupuncture treatment to be more effective at treating sciatica than traditional painkillers.
+Recent research has shown acupuncture treatment to be more effective at treating sciatica than traditional painkillers and can reduce pain.
 It has also been shown to prevent bone loss and gives lone term relief.